I’m an introvert. Extended social interactions exhaust me and, after awhile, I hit a wall. There are so

 Your website is like a virtual storefront, and is often the first look prospective clients and customers have at you and your abilities.
-So in addition to listing products and services, providing a portfolio or client list, and offering up a slew of glowing testimonials, you also need to shine on the pages that showcase your bio and company history, your mission statement, and your sales pitch.
+So in addition to listing products and services, providing a portfolio or client list, and offering up a slew of glowing testimonials, you also need to shine on the pages that showcase your bio and company history, your mission statement, and your sales pitch

 When developing your website copy, take care to show that you understand your customer, and that you understand what led them to seek you out.
 This will let them know they’re in the right place, which in turn will keep them reading.
 Then, instead of listing out product features, pinpoint the benefits that clients will derive from hiring you.
 How will their life improve because of your service?
 After that, establish your credibility, while still taking care to focus more on them than you.
 Finally, and above all else, tell a good story.
 Readers will respond positively to a narrative that really speaks to them.